 In 1866, Jim Bridger purchased Cyprien Chouteau’s supply store at 504 Westport Road, and his son-in-law operated it.
 The building stands right next to Albert G. Boone’s old store.
 It is one of the oldest buildings still standing in Westport.

 Westport, however, had already made its mark on Western history.
 Though very little of the original frontier village is left, its history can still be seen in old-style lampposts, tree-lined boulevards, historic buildings, and a walking trail with historical markers that recount its storied history and the Battle of Westport.
-Today a thriving entertainment and shopping district with unique restaurants, charming boutiques, and hot nightspots interwoven with remnants of the area’s historical past.
+Today, it is a thriving entertainment and shopping district with unique restaurants, charming boutiques, and hot nightspots interwoven with remnants of the area’s historical past.

 Santa Fe Trail Research (website no longer active)